isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-the-land-the-national-archives-of-singapores-map-collection.md

 Political changes saw Singapore transform progressively from a British colony into a self-governing and then independent state, leading to the general election to select representatives to Singapore's legislature in 1948 and the drafting of the first electoral maps.
 The first urban masterplan maps, which provided comprehensive information of land usage patterns across Singapore, were also published during this period in 1958.[^7]

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/1898_Map_of_SG_Island.jpg)
-<div style="background-color: white;">The 1898 "Map of island of Singapore and Its Dependencies" is highly detailed map showing name of major buildings, district, hills, islands and other landmarks in addition to major transportation arteries around the island at the turn of the 20th century. <i>Survey Department, courtesy of National Archives of Singapore.</i></div>
+<div style="background-color: white;">The 1898 “Map of the Island of Singapore and Its Dependencies” is a highly detailed map showing names of major buildings, districts, hills, islands and other landmarks in addition to major transportation arteries around the island at the turn of the 20th century. <i>Survey Department, courtesy of National Archives of Singapore.</i></div>

 Finally, the NAS collection contains about 4,200 maps published between August 1965 and 2009 - the period when Singapore became a sovereign independent Republic to the date of the latest maps deposited with the NAS.
 Important developments that took place during this time include the establishment of the SAFMU in 1970, which is part of the Ministry of Defence.
 SAFMU took over responsibility for the nation's topographic mapping, allowing the Survey Department to concentrate on creating cadastral and other survey maps.
 Notably, in 1971, SAFMU published the first topographic map created under the Republic of Singapore. [^8]